b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 ## Hints
 + [This tutorial](https://developer.twitter.com/en/docs/tutorials/step-by-step-guide-to-making-your-first-request-to-the-twitter-api-v2) can guide you how to interact with Twitter API v2.
 + [This tutorial](https://developer.twitter.com/en/docs/tutorials/listen-for-important-events) shows you how to filter tweets from the source.
+If this approach fails, fallback to using the sample stream and filter data at the consumer level.
 + [This tutorial](https://developer.twitter.com/en/docs/tutorials/stream-tweets-in-real-time) shows you how to stream tweets in realtime.